CodecoolBP20161/from-python-to-java-codecool-shop-bebama/README.md

 # Codecool Online Shop

-From Python To Java, 2nd TW week, Project skeleton
+## From Python To Java, 2nd TW week, Project skeleton

-# install
+### TODO

-Import this project to IntelliJ as a Maven project.
+* Import this project to IntelliJ as a Maven project.
-IntelliJ can auto-install the dependencies from the pom.xml
+* IntelliJ can auto-install the dependencies from the pom.xml

+### Set up the shop
-1 - first you need to make the codecoolshop db
+* first you need to make the codecoolshop db
-2 - run the init_db.sql file to create the tables
+* run the init_db.sql file to create the tables
-3 - run the main function to upload the datas to the db
+* run the main function to upload the datas to the db

-Test
+### Test

-1 - first you need to make the codecoolshopTest db
+* first you need to make the codecoolshopTest db
-2 - Just run the tests and enjoy, it works ^^
+* just run the tests and enjoy, it works ^^
-3 - If you would like to use the origin db, run the main function again
+* if you would like to use the origin db, run the main function again